 The tech stack: A new way to prioritize accounts

-One of the most effective – and undervalued – ways of prioritizing sales accounts is using the technology stack: The tech stack is the combination of software products that comprise a company’s installed technologies.
+One of the most effective – and undervalued – ways of prioritizing sales accounts is using the sales technology stack: The tech stack is the combination of software products that comprise a company’s installed technologies.

 The tech stack includes such basics as email platform and the operating system, as well as your database, apps, and programming languages.
 DiscoverOrg includes integrated sales, marketing, and recruiting technologies such as Salesforce, Frontspin, Outreach, Bullhorn, and Marketo.